2xsaiko/mixin-cheatsheet/overwrite.md

 Completely replaces the target method implementation.

+Return type: same as the overwritten method

+Parameters: same as the overwritten method

 **This conflicts with any other mixin into the same target method.
 Handle with care.**

 Example mixin: